 Cells are the basic building blocks of all life on Earth.
 This is true of fungi, the only kingdom not yet covered.
 In fact, fungi are a sort of intermediate between plants and animals.
 While they lack the sun-harvesting chloroplasts of plants, they do have cell walls.
 However, there is one form of life which does not strictly adhere to cell theory.

 Viruses are small DNA or RNA particles, surrounded by a protective protein coating.
-Many scientists do not consider viruses living, and thus it is okay that they do not conform to the typical cell theory.
-Other scientists consider them living, but an exception to cell theory.
+Many scientists do not consider viruses a living organism, and thus it is okay that they do not conform to the typical cell theory.
+Other scientists consider them living, but suggest they are an exception to cell theory.
 For viruses to reproduce they must infect a host cell.
 Only by using the host cell’s machinery can a virus replicate its genetic code and the proteins needed to create new virus particles.